acmdas/das_fieldstones/appearances.md

 >²*The Spirit of Prayer*, Part I, ch.
 2.

->³Austin Farrar, *A rebirth of Images*, Dacre Press.
+>³Austin Farrer, *A rebirth of Images*, Dacre Press.
 1949

 # XXIV<br/>THE INCARNATION OF THE WORD